Tails5522/Close-to-reality/README.md

 # Close-to-reality
-Thank you for checking out this mod!
+Thank you for checking out this modpack!
 I hope you enjoy it!